Form Controls

 $form->addSubmit('cancel', 'Cancel');

-To find out which of them was clicked, use:
+To determine which one was clicked, use:

 if ($form['register']->isSubmittedBy()) {